cisco-ie/stenella/README.md

     - An event with "Guests Can Modify" will only process the most recent event received, and will only process new changes
     - Events with multiple guests will only be regarded as one unique event for `observers`
 - Includes a `Dockerfile`, along with `docker-compose` files for easier deployment examples
-- Automatically listens to newly created users within a organizaiton
+- Automatically listens to newly created users within a organization
+- A means to verify domains with Google and to remain verified throughout the life of the application

 ## Requirements
 - G Suite *(Previously known as Google Apps for Work)*